-What advice would you give to any A-level or BTEC students about their studies?
+What advice would you give to any A level or BTEC students about their studies?

-I’d advise you to do some research on the kinds of careers you’re interested in and think about what drives you.
+I’d advise you to do some research on the kinds of careers you’re interested in, and think about what drives you.
 Think about your values and motivations and see if they align with the professions you are considering.
 Before deciding to pursue a career in social work, I investigated the testimonies of former social workers to see how they felt about the field.
 This opened my eyes as to what to expect.

 I would advise you not to compare your skills and knowledge with those of others.
-We all have different strengths and capabilities and there’s room for all students to collaborate and bring something to the table.
+We all have different strengths and capabilities, and there’s room for all students to collaborate and bring something to the table.
 To begin with, I was concerned that because I had been out of education for so long, I would not be able to do as well as others.
 The expectation is that you will not know everything immediately, so don’t be afraid to ask if you don’t know.
-The lecturers at York have been extremely helpful, particularly during the challenging past year for a variety of reasons.
+The lecturers at York have been extremely helpful, particularly during a challenging past year, for a variety of reasons.

 I would say that when I have struggled with certain skills, I have tended to shy away from them and avoid using them.
 However, this past year I have really made an effort with my time management (something I have really struggled with in the past).
-I have taken a small amount of time every week to plan my work, and this has made a huge difference to my work and to my emotional wellbeing.
+I have taken a small amount of time every week to plan, and this has made a huge difference to my work and to my emotional wellbeing.

 What have you enjoyed the most about the course so far?

 I’ve made friends who are motivated to make a difference because of taking this course.
-This course has also taught me a lot about myself, and I’ve spent a lot of time reflecting on where I can improve both personally and professionally.
+This course has also taught me a lot about myself, and I’ve spent a lot of time reflecting on where I can improve, both personally and professionally.

 Has anything surprised you?

 I was surprised at how quickly I gained confidence with assignment writing after being out of education for a long time.
-This was due to attending lessons in helping with assignment writing and planning my work way ahead of time which really boosted my confidence.
+This was due to attending lessons in helping with assignment writing and planning my work way ahead of time, which really boosted my confidence.

-Has your understanding of social work changed since you started the course and if so, how?
+Has your understanding of social work changed since you started the course, and if so, how?

-After completing my first year of the course, I am certain that social work is the right fit for me.
+After completing my first year of the course, I was certain that social work is the right fit for me.
 I was concerned before the course began that academically I would struggle, but with the assistance of the lecturers, it has become something I enjoy doing.